-Use 2 cups of dishwashing detergent (Joy works best), 3 cups of water, and $\frac{1}{2}$ cup of light corn syrup.
+Use two cups of dishwashing detergent (Joy works best), three cups of water, and $\frac{1}{2}$ cup of light corn syrup.
 Spread out liquids in a large container.
 Then use some fun gadgets to create bubbles.
-For example, use wire hangers bent in funny shapes, plastic holders of six-packs, plastic berry baskets, chenille wires shaped in fun ways, and so on.
+For example, use wire hangers bent in funny shapes, plastic berry baskets, chenille wires shaped in fun ways, and so on.